 Obesity is a serious, chronic disease that can have a negative effect on many systems in your body.
 People who are overweight or obese have a much greater risk of developing serious conditions, including:

 The prevalence of childhood obesity has increased dramatically over the past few decades, and obesity during adolescence is associated with significant medical morbidity during adulthood.
-Eating disorders and obesity are usually seen as very different problems but actually share many similarities.
+Eating disorders and obesity are usually seen as very different problems but as per dietitians actually share many similarities.
 Eating disorders (EDs) are the third most common chronic condition in adolescents, after obesity and asthma.

 In fact, eating disorders, obesity, and other weight-related disorders may overlap as girls move from one problem, such as unhealthy dieting, to another, such as obesity.
 Understand the links between eating disorders and obesity and promote healthy attitudes and behaviors related to weight and eating.